Personal Injury from Accidents in the Workplace — Claim Compensation

 You’d be referring to musculoskeletal disorders, and they are far more common than you’d think.
 Whilst they’re not considered to be a severe as accidents sustained whilst working, they can be lifelong problems for employees, especially if not given the opportunity to recover.
 In terms of claiming for them, it can be tricky to establish a case for employer liability.
 However, by contacting our specialists, we will listen to you and evaluate if you have a potential case for compensation; all free of charge.

 There were estimated to be half a million people suffering from work-related musculoskeletal disorders in 2018/19.
-41% of people reported their upper arms – especially in shoulder, hands or wrists – or their neck were the area of the problem.
-40% said they’re back, lumbar spine or “trunk” was causing them problem.
+41% of people reported their upper arms — especially in shoulder, hands, or wrists — or their neck were the area of the problem.
+40% said their back, lumbar spine or “trunk” was causing them a problem.
 A further 19% cited the issue to be in their legs, particularly in the knee.

 Call us on 08082391859 if you feel your employer is at fault for your skeletal, joint or muscle pain.
 There’s no charge for just fielding questions, and if you do have a claim, we can provide our services on a no win, no fee* basis.

 Which industries have the highest rates of accidents resulting in personal injury to employees?

 The sectors with the highest rates of injury are quite surprising.
 The method is to create a figure per 100,000 workers, as industries fluctuate in size, which paints a picture of incidences of injury proportionately to all industries in the UK.
 The highest rates by sector are: